maxtamussino/machine-vision/README.md

 - Exercise 4: Image classification with machine learning
 - Exercise 5: Plane fitting with RANSAC
 - Exercise 6: 3D Object detection

+## Requirements

+Python 3.8.6 was used for testing.
+The libraries numpy, openCV and open3D are required to be able to run all exercises.